thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

    SpotIQ runs your analysis in the background.

-10. Go to the SpotIQ page and click on the results of your newly triggered analysis.
+10. Go to the SpotIQ page and click the results of your newly triggered analysis.

     ![]({{ site.baseurl }}/images/spotiq-r4.png)